 In rural areas, ‘dispensing doctors’ such as Great Staughton Surgery can dispense to patients who live more than 1 mile from the nearest chemist.
 Other patients can either collect a prescription and take it to a chemist of their choice, or nominate a chemist, such as Boots, St Neots or Lt Paxton Pharmacy, where they scripts will be sent electronically.

-The surgery has a medication delivery service in some villages, to help housebound and elderly patients.
+The surgery can advise on a medication delivery service in some villages, to help housebound and elderly patients.
 Ask at the dispensary for information.
 If you run out of medication, our dispensers can help, however we are unable to stock all medication.
 If we cannot supply you ourselves, the dispensers can ask doctors to sign a prescription to take to a chemist.
-We also provide a limited stock of ‘over the counter’ medication, such as Calpol, Benylin and Caneston.

 Unused medicines cost the NHS £300 million each year which could be used for front line services.
 Only order medicines you need!